NITHIN-NT/SecondStrap/status.md

 ---
 Price and offer price is changed to the variants now the price will change with the products size **Time:** 12:01PM 25/11/2025

+# Cart
+---

+## Cart Adding
+---
+A Loged user can add product to the cart